wrishavgogo/Industry-Knowledge-and-Work-Ex/01 Walmart /2025 Year/02 Feb/12 Feb/readme.txt

 Now in this one i wrote the code something by using

 Collections.synchronisedSet(new HashSet<>())

+Even though its thread safe.It blocks the entire Set .
+So might cause low performance in concurrency issues .
 And ConcurrentHashMap<>() ; ---> this marks each ( key , value ) pair thread safe .
 And I also used Parallel Stream for the first time